-Being a man of his word, Adrian has added to his list of rarest Mega Drive games, rarest NES games and rarest SNES games to bring you the lowdown on the rarest Master System games outside of the Tectoy universe.
+Being a man of his word, Adrian has added to his list of rarest Mega Drive games, rarest NES games, rare PS2 games and rarest SNES games to bring you the lowdown on the rarest Master System games outside of the Tectoy universe.

 So what are the rarest Master System games out there?

 The console isn’t blessed with custom carts from championships, or Blockbuster Video exclusives or any particular special release, so we had to dig a little deeper.
 Late releases and a lot of re-releases make up most of this list.
 So get digging around in your loft if you owned a Master System in the 90s, it might be time to cash in.
 Let’s start with an arcade favourite…

 10. Out Run (Blue Label)

 In the early 90s (towards the end of the Master System’s life) a handful of popular games were relaunched with new covers and manuals.
 These blue label games are usually a lot rarer than their earlier releases and are now very collectable.
 Out Run was one of the lucky games to be revised with a new blue SEGA logo stamped on the cover – this is literally the only change!
 Out Run on the Master System is not at all hard to find, but tracking down the blue label version is a lot more difficult.
 The 1990 re-release is now worth a pretty penny or two!

 Chances of finding a copy: I have Run Out of ideas to help you find a copy…

 **And if you like racing games, check out our top ten SNES racing games for dessert.**